 It’s really just a poorly written way for Malik to be inside Karen’s house so that he discovers something that finally convinces him that Karen is up to no good.
 Even after Malik finds out and tells Imani, they still let Karen into their lives.
 Imani even brings a pecan pie over to Karen to try to befriend her, but Karen throws the pie away as soon as Imani leaves.
 (And no, this isn’t like the famous pie in “The Help.”)

 Later, Karen invites herself to Malik and Imani’s housewarming party, where Karen is the only white person there out of about five or six guests.
 It doesn’t take Karen long to insult everyone there.
-One of the guests is Malik’s good friend Justice (played by Lorenzo Cromwell), who can’t believe that Karen is at the party, because he had an racist run-in with her a few days earlier at a restaurant where he had been having a jovial lunch with a male friend.
+One of the guests is Malik’s good friend Justice (played by Lorenzo Cromwell), who can’t believe that Karen is at the party, because he had an racist run-in with her a few days earlier at a restaurant where he had been having a jovial lunch with a male friend, who is also African American.

 This lunch meeting was going well, until Karen—who was sitting at a nearby table with her snobby blonde friend Beth (played by Milly Sanders)—complained to Justice that he and his friend were laughing too loud and told them to be quiet.
 “If you don’t comply, I’ll tell the manager,” Karen warned an incredulous Justice.
 And when Justice and his friend dared to laugh again, the next thing you know, Karen summoned the manager, and Justice and his friend were thrown out of the restaurant.